ForgeRock/forgeops/kustomize/dev/README-dev.md

 * **Reduced footprint deployment.**
   There is a single DS instance for the CTS and idrepo instead of multiple instances.
-* **Developer Git server.**
-  IDM and AM configurations are saved to an "emptyDir" volume, and then pushed to a Git server pod running in the developer's namespace.
-Any changes the developer makes in the AM and IDM UIs are be saved to Git.

 * **Phased deployment.** The developer profile is deployed in phases rather than by using a one-step _skaffold run_ deployment.
 The phased deployment lets you iterate on development without needing to reload users or